UNOTeaching/project-python-sudoku/README.md

 Do not modify any file besides ```sudoku.py```.
 Modifying other files may cause the autograder to fail.
 You can add new files if you want.

 We recommend that you create new commits frequently when doing this project.
-If at some point you realize you did a mistake, you can revert to a previous commit.
-Pushing to the GitHub repository may also help you in case that you accidentally lose your local copy.
-If you have doubts about Git or Github, or you wanto learn more about it, then you can read the tutorial in following link:
+If at some point you realize you made a mistake, you can revert to a previous commit.
+Pushing to the GitHub repository may also help you in case you accidentally lose your local copy.
+If you have doubts about Git or Github, or you want to learn more about it, then you can read the tutorial at the following link:

 https://github.com/Advanced-Concepts-Programming-Languages/github-starter-course